 Russ Bausch '79, '82

 We express our gratitude to Stetson donors through various giving societies.
-Stetson honors those alumni and friends who invest consistently and also celebrate donors who have made significant gifts that make a long-lasting impact on students, faculty, staff and the entire DeLand community.
+Stetson honors those alumni and friends who invest consistently and also celebrates donors who have made significant gifts that make a long-lasting impact on students, faculty, staff and the Stetson community.

-This recognition society celebrates alumni, parents and friends who have generously given a gift in any dollar amount to Stetson University in two consecutive fiscal years (July 1 – June 30).
-We honor these donors for their ongoing support and dedication to the university, its students and our core values.
-Membership in this society is maintained by consistent annual giving, with special appreciation at consecutive giving over five or more years.
+A recognition society that celebrates donors who have generously given a gift in any dollar amount to Stetson University for at least three consecutive fiscal years (July 1–June 30).
+Stetson is grateful to these donors for their ongoing support and dedication to the university, its students and our core values.
+Special recognition and tokens of appreciation will be given to donors at milestone years.

-This recognition society celebrates alumni, parents, friends, faculty and staff who have generously donated $1,000 or more over two fiscal years (July 1 – June 30).
-The 1883 Society was created to honor donors who show a heightened level of commitment to our students and Stetson’s core values: personal growth, intellectual development global citizenship, and personal and social responsibility.
-Membership in this society offers an invitation to a special donor event, regular updates on campus-wide impact of gifts, and unique tokens of appreciation.
+This recognition society celebrates donors who generously donate $1,000 or more within a fiscal year (July 1–June 30).
+The 1883 Society honors donors who show an increased level of commitment to our students and Stetson’s core values: personal growth, intellectual development, global citizenship, and personal and social responsibility.
+Society members receive invitations to campus events, donor impact updates and an invitation to an exclusive 1883 Society event.

 Stetson Leadership Society

-Following in the philanthropic tradition of our founder, John B. Stetson, this recognition society honors alumni and donors who have generously donated $25,000 or more cumulatively in their lifetime.
-Members of the leadership society display a deep commitment to Stetson’s goals and overall mission and help provide a world-class education to the best and brightest students as they become tomorrow’s leaders.
-Membership at this prestigious level allows for greater access to Stetson leadership, early involvement with university initiatives, invitations to exclusive events, special seating and recognition, and unique tokens of appreciation.
+Following in the tradition of philanthropy of our founder, John B. Stetson, this recognition society honors donors who have generously given $25,000 or more cumulatively in their lifetime.
+Members of this society display a strong commitment to Stetson’s initiatives and overall mission and help provide a world-class education to the best and brightest students while preparing them to be tomorrow’s leaders.
+Society members receive special recognition and invitations to exclusive leadership events, donor impact updates, occasional tokens of appreciation, and increased opportunities to meet with Stetson students and Stetson leadership.